-To help students develop these skills, courses have been marked in the course catalog to show which capabilities the course emphasizes.
-In their electronic portfolios, first-year students have done a self-evaluation of their capabilities, which their faculty advisors could compare to courses taken that emphasize those capabilities.
-The capabilities have thus been available for use as touchstones in advising sessions.
+To help students develop these skills, courses are marked in the course catalog to show which capabilities the course emphasizes.
+In their electronic portfolios, first-year students do a self-evaluation of their capabilities, which their faculty advisors can compare to courses taken that emphasize those capabilities.
+The capabilities are thus available for use as touchstones in advising sessions.